What is Business Risk?

 3. Economic causes

-Economic causes involve rising prices of raw materials and minimum wage, rising interest rates for borrowing, and competition.
+Economic causes involve things such as rising prices of raw materials or labor costs, rising interest rates for borrowing, and competition.

 How to Manage Business Risks